hyphen-id/coding-challenge-fullstack/README.md

 * When a user sends a message, the application should call the OpenAI API, which will respond as if it were a chatbot.
 The responses should be displayed in the conversation view.

-* The conversation view should clearly differentiate between messages from the user and responses from the API, perhaps by differentiating the color or side of the screen for each.
+* The conversation view should clearly differentiate between messages from the user and responses from the chatbot, perhaps by differentiating the color or side of the screen for each.

+* Implement a backend API to sit between the frontend and the calls to OpenAI.

 Feel free to add other relevant functionalities if you want and have time.